Qlik-Branch/ted-3parch/README.md

 ##Usage

-In order to use 3parch you'll need to create a JSON file that will specify the details of the 3rd party libraries.
+In order to use 3parch you'll need to create a `3parch.json` JSON file in your working directory that will specify the details of the 3rd party libraries.
 The JSON should look like this:

 ```
 [{